PogaZeus/Protes/README.md

 If you find Protes useful, consider:
 - ⭐ Starring the repo on [GitHub](https://github.com/PogaZeus)
 - ☕ Buying me a coffee via [PayPal](https://paypal.me/zxgaming)
+- ⭐ My current website & hosting [Z3U5](https://www.Z3U5.org)

-Please note this is my second C# application (3rd or 4th app if you count when I was young playing with C++) I made this because I wanted to prove to myself that I could but honestly without AI, I probably couldn't have made this (at least not in such short time), but because I am well versed in programming languages I was able to produce this in rapid succession (with help from AI).
-C# is rapidly becoming one of my favourite languages, I believe this is all c# 7.3 compatible, I am still a newbie to developing applications with such tools.
-Future apps will come but I plan to improve this app further.
+> Please note this is my second C# application (3rd or 4th app if you count when I was young playing with C++).
+I made this because I wanted to prove to myself that I could—but honestly, without AI, I probably couldn’t have made this (at least not in such a short time).
+Because I’m already well versed in programming languages, I was able to produce this in rapid succession with AI assistance.
+C# is rapidly becoming one of my favorite languages, and I believe this codebase is fully C# 7.3 compatible.
+I’m still a newcomer to building desktop apps with these tools—but future apps are coming, and I plan to keep improving Protes!

 ---

-## 🎯 **Future Goals**
+## 🎯 **Future Goals & Known Issues**

-> Improve any bugs that are found
-> Improve the import (add importing large amounts of files to the progress bar, currently only works on the scan)
-> Improve the copy/paste (when copying large amounts of data, notify the user or add a progress bar)
-> More settings (Notifications)
+### 🐞 Known Issues
+- **Large data handling**: The app may appear unresponsive when importing, copying, or encrypting large amounts of data, with no visual progress feedback.
+- **Progress visibility**: Current progress bars only cover file scanning during import—not the full import/encryption/export pipeline.

+### 🚧 Planned Improvements
+- **Enhanced progress feedback**: Show progress during large imports, exports, copy/paste, and encryption/decryption operations.
+- **Add Theme System**: Light or Dark mode possibly.
+- **More granular settings**: Additional user preferences for UI behavior, performance thresholds, and warning suppressions.
+- **Performance optimizations**: Reduce UI lag during bulk operations and improve memory efficiency.

 ---